codexcandle/note-dev/README.md

     * Press Ctrl+k and then p.
 (You will be prompted with an option to choose html, docx, or pdf.)
     * Select html to render an html document.
 (The resulting HTML document will launch in your default browser.)

+			NOTE:  Needed Optimization -
+		* have to MANUALLY copy "settings.json" from target file's parent "_config" directory to setup build
+		* automate this process w/ a script

 ## Deploy

 ---